altaga/Anaphylactic-Skin-Reaction-Detection-during-Chemotherapy/README.md

 <img src="https://i.ibb.co/jzZqZHh/image.png" width="600">

-Ya con los archivos renombrados, iremos a nuestra carpeta de Jupyter Notebook en la siguiente ruta.
+Now, with the files already renamed we will go to our Jupyter Notebook in the following route:

 <img src="https://i.ibb.co/fN00K9G/image.png" width="600">

-En la esquina derecha hay un boton que dice "upload".
+In the right corner there's a button that says "upload"

 <img src="https://i.ibb.co/jz27sTD/image.png" width="600">

-Al presionarlo podremos subir nuestros dos certificados a la carpeta.
+By clicking on it we are able to upload our two certificates to the folder.

 <img src="https://i.ibb.co/ggQ8hq1/image.png" width="600">

-Presiona cada uno de los botones de "upload" de color azul para terminar la subida de archivos.
+Click every single one of the blue colored "upload" buttons to finish the file upload.

 <img src="https://i.ibb.co/k6X04K2/image.png" width="600">

-Listo ya tenemos las credenciales listas para funcionar.
+By this point we should have all the necessary credentials.

-## Awscli Setup:
+## AWSCLI Setup:

-Esta es la libreria de AWS para poder gestionar y realizar acciones en cloud mediante Python, por lo tanto tendremos realizar la siguiente configuracion.
+This is the AWS library to manage and execute actions via Python for Cloud, so we have to set it up like so:

-En la consola de AWS abriremos el servicio IAM.
+At the console we go to the IAM service.

 <img src="https://i.ibb.co/qk3LP62/image.png" width="600">

-En la seccion de Access Management/Users de presionaremos el boton de Add user.
+In the Access Management/Users section we click on Add user.

 <img src="https://i.ibb.co/xMpKZWz/image.png" width="600">

-Ponemos cualquier User name y le presionamos en "Next:Permissions"
+We type any username and we click on "Next:Permissions"

 <img src="https://i.ibb.co/qMcmJSt/image.png" width="600">

-Presionamos "Attach existing polices directly", en el buscador escribimos "S3" y seleccionamos la policy "AmazonS3FullAccess".
+Click "Attach existing polices directly", at the searchbar we write "S3" and we select the "AmazonS3FullAccess" policy.

 <img src="https://i.ibb.co/XYLz6DW/image.png" width="600">

-Presionamos el boton de "Next" hasta que lleguemos a la pantalla de success, en esta veremos el Access Key ID y el Secret Access Key, ambas claves debemos guardarlas para configurar el Awscli.
+We click on "Next" until we reach the success screen, where we will see the Access Key ID and the Secret Access Key, both keys we have to save in order to set up the Awscli.

 <img src="https://i.ibb.co/kqmFzHg/image.png" width="600">

-Desde nuestra UI de Jupyter Notebook en la el boton de "new" abre un nuevo terminal.
+From our Jupyter notebook UI at the "new" button open a new terminal.

 <img src="https://i.ibb.co/Tm0W9p4/image.png" width="600">

-En el terminal que se abrio escribe el siguiente comando.
+Typoe the following command on it.

     aws configure

 <img src="https://i.ibb.co/ZYJ0zPy/image.png" width="600">

-Configura las credenciales de la siguiente forma
+Configure the credentials the following way:

     AWS Access Key ID [None]: YOUR ACCESS KEY ID
     AWS Secret Access Key [None]: YOUR SECRET ACCESS KEY Default region name [None]: us-east-1
     Default output format [None]: json

-Listo ya hemos configurado completamente la Jetson Nano.
+Ready! we have now configured the Jetson Nano.

 # Webpage Setup:

 ## Aws Credentials Setup:

-Entrar en la consola de AWS y buscar el servicio "Cognito".
+Enter the AWS console and search for the "Cognito" service.

 <img src="https://i.ibb.co/nrF8P0W/image.png" width="600">

-Entramos en "Manage Identity Pools"
+Enter "Manage Identity Pools"

 <img src="https://i.ibb.co/Rh0mMQL/image.png" width="600">

-Entramos en "Manage Identity Pools"
+Enter "Manage Identity Pools"

 <img src="https://i.ibb.co/GMHB0d2/image.png" width="600">

-Entramos en "Create new identity pool"
+Enter "Create new identity pool"

 <img src="https://i.ibb.co/Rh0mMQL/image.png" width="600">

-Le ponemos cualquier nombre a la pool y check a "Enable access to unauthenticated identities" y le presionamos en "Create Pool"
+Type any name at the pool and check "Enable access to unauthenticated identities" and click on "Create Pool"

 <img src="https://i.ibb.co/VJS43ff/Untitled-2.png" width="600">

-En la siguiente ventana solo da clic en "Allow".
+Just click "Allow".

 <img src="https://i.ibb.co/c3qgj5H/image.png" width="600">

-Obtuvimos nuestro POOLID guardalo que lo usaremos mas adelante.
+We just got our POOLID, save it as we will use it afterwards.

 <img src="https://i.ibb.co/xhBfqVk/image.png" width="600">

-Ve a la consola de AWS y entra a "IAM".
+Go to the AWS console and enter "IAM".

 <img src="https://i.ibb.co/qk3LP62/image.png" width="600">

-Dentro de la consola entra a la seccion de Roles en la barra de busqueda escibe "web" y entra en la que dice "Cognito_WebPagePoolUnauth_Role".
+Inside the console enter the Role section, at the searchbar write "web" and enter in the one that says "Cognito_WebPagePoolUnauth_Role".

 <img src="https://i.ibb.co/r0kcdvz/image.png" width="600">

-Dentro del Role presionamos el boton de Attach policies para agregar los servicios que requerimos dentro de nuestra WebApp.
+Inside the Role we click on the Attach policies button to add the services we need for our webapp.

 <img src="https://i.ibb.co/vZdLsFj/image.png" width="600">

-Dentro de esta ventana tenemos que agregar 3 servicios.
+Inside that window we need to add three services:

 * AmazonS3FullAccess
 * AWSIoTFullAccess